Best things to do in Reykjavik when it’s stormy

 Fly Over Iceland is an indoor attraction simulating an adventure outdoors.
 It‘s designed to give guests a realistic flight experience – with effects like mist, wind, scent, and motion.
 And all that takes place in Iceland‘s breath-taking scenery.

-What can be cozier in bad weather than a soak in the warm water of a geothermal pool?
-Not much, at least for many Icelandic people.
-Reykjavik has 17 swimming pools, usually equipped with hot tubs and saunas as well as smaller indoor pools and play areas for kids.
-These are perfect for families and, well, for everyone.
-They are inexpensive too, compared to SPA lagoons.
+What could be cozier during bad weather than indulging in a relaxing soak in the warm waters of a geothermal pool?
+For many Icelanders, there’s hardly a better option.
+Reykjavik boasts a remarkable total of 17 swimming pools, often complemented by hot tubs, saunas, and smaller indoor pools with play areas for children.
+These pools offer a perfect retreat for families and, in fact, for everyone seeking comfort and relaxation.
+Plus, they’re budget-friendly compared to the costlier spa lagoons.

-Harpan (the Harp) is an award-winning concert hall and conference center in Reykjavik situated at the Old Harbour.
-Its distinctive design reflects different natural phenomena and unique light conditions in Iceland.
+Harpa, often referred to as ‘the Harp,’ is an acclaimed concert hall and conference center located in Reykjavik, nestled at the Old Harbour.
+Its striking design draws inspiration from various natural phenomena and the distinctive light conditions of Iceland.

 Then, finally, you can have a good time doing not touristy, but fun things.
-Go shopping at a mall (Kringlan and Smáralind are the largest) or at a flea market (Kolaportið).
+Go shopping at a mall (Kringlan and Smáralind are the largest) or at a popular flea market called Kolaportið.
 Catch a movie at a local cinema (they are all played in English with Icelandic subtitles), go bowling, skating, or do anything that you like.
-If you are up for a challenge – try escape rooms at Reykjavik Escape.
+If you are up for a challenge – try escape rooms at r.